H-0744

 Plain Language

-Persons possessing commercially-captured biometric identifiers must destroy them within a reasonable time, and no later than one year after the purpose for collection expires.
-If the biometric identifier is connected to an instrument or document required by another law to be retained longer, the destruction deadline extends to one year after that other law's retention requirement ends.
-For employer-collected biometric identifiers used for security purposes, the collection purpose is presumed to expire upon termination of the employment relationship, triggering the one-year destruction clock.
+Entities must destroy commercially captured biometric identifiers within a reasonable time, but no later than one year after the purpose for collecting them expires.
+If the biometric identifier is tied to a document that another law requires to be retained longer, the destruction deadline extends to one year after that legal retention requirement ends.
+For employer-collected biometric identifiers used for security purposes, the collection purpose is presumed to expire when the employment relationship terminates — meaning destruction must occur within one year of the employee's departure.

 Statutory Text